-Can Botox Cause Wrinkles if I Get Too Many Injections?
+Can Botox Cause Wrinkles if One Get To Many Injections?

 BOTOX Cosmetic does not cause wrinkles, though it may appear that it does